jmaster76/simplenote-to-obsidian/README.md

-# simplenote-to-obsidian
-Takes an entire Simplenote library and converts notes to obsidian and preserves: Tags, date created (at OS level), date modified (at OS level), and injects both those date properties into the properties tab of each not on Obsidian.
-Also makes sure all other formatting converts properly.

-Indetail this tool does the following:
+In detail this tool does the following:

 - **Converts Simplenote File Formats:** Takes your Simplenote files and converts them to `.md` for Obsidian.